Home Warranty Plans Comparison 2026: Systems, Appliances & Full Coverage

 20+ years Aging systems & appliances Full comprehensive + targeted add-ons

-For brand-new builds specifically, our guide on new construction home warranties explains exactly where builder warranties leave gaps and when a separate plan makes sense.
+For brand-new builds specifically, our guide on new construction home warranties explains exactly where builder warranties leave gaps.
+If your home is on the older end, see our deep dive on home warranties for old homes for coverage strategies specific to aging properties.

 Step-by-Step: Assessing Your Coverage Needs

-Step 3 — Estimate your risk exposure.
+Step 3: Estimate your risk exposure.
 If your HVAC, water heater, and electrical panel are all over 15 years old simultaneously, a comprehensive plan is almost certainly worth it.
-A single HVAC replacement alone can exceed $5,000.
+A single HVAC replacement alone can exceed $5,000, and full system replacements now run $10,000 to $14,000 in many markets.

-Step 4 — Compare service fees vs. premiums.
+Step 4: Compare service fees vs. premiums.
 If you're handy and willing to handle minor repairs yourself, choose a lower premium with a higher service fee.
 If you want hassle-free coverage, prioritize a lower service fee even if the monthly cost is slightly higher.
+Most providers let you toggle between $75, $100, and $125 service fee tiers.

 Pincher's Pro Tip